jpadesousa/jupyterhub-rocker-rstudio/README.md

 #### Optional Variables - Pre-Spawn Hook

 Enables mounting `/scratch` and `/home/{username}/public` at container startup, facilitating file access.
+This was a requirement for my setup.
 Adjust `./config/jupyterhub/pre_spawn_hook.py` as needed for your setup.

 ## Acknowledgements